Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 \subsubsection{{Triggering and Data Acquisition}}

-The ``Pion" and ``Proton" hodoscopes (Fig.\ \ref{fig:HyperCP}) are arrays of vertical scintillation counters used to trigger data acquisition from the spectrometer.
-A trigger signal is created whenever counts are detected simultaneously in both hodoscopes and in the hadronic calorimeter.
-The state of all detector elements is then digitized and recorded on magnetic tape for later computer analysis.
-The role of the calorimeter is to suppress triggers that could occur when ambient muons or other low-energy particles count in the hodoscopes.
-Large numbers of such background particles are produced by particle interactions in the shielding, but their contribution to the trigger rate is effectively suppressed by the calorimeter trigger requirement.
-The 100 kHz rate of event triggers is dominated by interactions of beam particles in the material of the spectrometer that give counts in both hodoscopes.
+The ``Pion'' and ``Proton'' hodoscopes (Fig.\ \ref{fig:HyperCP}) were arrays of vertical scintillation counters used to trigger data acquisition from the spectrometer.
+A trigger signal was created whenever counts were detected simultaneously in both hodoscopes and in the hadronic calorimeter.
+The state of all detector elements was then digitized and recorded on magnetic tape for later computer analysis.
+The role of the calorimeter was to suppress triggers that could occur when ambient muons or other low-energy particles counted in the hodoscopes.
+Large numbers of such background particles were produced by particle interactions in the shielding, but their contribution to the trigger rate was effectively suppressed by the calorimeter trigger requirement.
+The 100\,kHz rate of event triggers was dominated by those interactions of beam particles in the material of the spectrometer that gave counts in both hodoscopes.

-The HyperCP data acquisition system~\cite{HyperDAQ} has the highest throughput of any currently in use in high-energy physics.
-Digitization of event information typically completes in $<3$ $\mu$s, giving average ``live time" (the fraction of time that the system is available to process triggers) of about 70\% at 100 kHz trigger rate.
-To minimize the amount of information that must be recorded to describe each event, the spectrometer design was kept as simple as possible, resulting in an average ``event size" of just 580 bytes.
-Nevertheless the average data rate is about 15 MB/s and is streamed to 40 magnetic tapes in parallel by 15 single-board computers housed in five VME crates.
-(Since in fixed-target operation beam is extracted from the Tevatron for only about 20 s each minute, the data acquisition rate from the digitizing system is about three times the average rate to tape, with a 960 MB buffer memory providing temporary data storage.)
+The HyperCP data acquisition system~\cite{HyperDAQ} had the highest throughput of any then in use in high-energy physics.
+Digitization of event information typically completed in $<3$\,$\mu$s, giving average {\em live time} (the fraction of time that a system is available to process triggers) of about 80\% at 100\,kHz trigger rate.
+To minimize the amount of information recorded to describe each event, the spectrometer design was kept as simple as possible, resulting in an average ``event size" of just 580 bytes.
+Nevertheless the average data rate was about 15 MB/s, streamed to 40 magnetic tapes in parallel by 15 single-board computers housed in five VME crates.
+(Since in fixed-target operation beam was extracted from the Tevatron for only about 20 s each minute, the data acquisition rate from the digitizing system was about three times the average rate to tape, with a 960 MB buffer memory providing temporary data storage.)
+The 120 TB data sample thereby recorded was at the time the largest of any high-energy-physics experiment.